statikfintechllc/statik-server/docs/FAQ.md

 **A:** Yes, it uses WireGuard encryption and operates independently of external services.

 ### Q: Can I use my existing Tailscale account?
-**A:** Statik-Server uses Tailscale for mesh networking.
-You can use your existing Tailscale account or let the system manage the connection automatically.
+**A:** Statik-Server runs its own Headscale server for full sovereignty.
+You can't use existing Tailscale accounts directly.

 ## 📱 Mobile Access